SuperK-Soft/SKAnalysis/UserTools/TreeReader/README.md

 * skreadMode: on each entry call...
 3=both `skrawread` and `skread`, 2=`skrawread` only, 1=`skread` only, 0=`auto` - both if input file has no MC branch, only `skread` otherwise.
 * if skoptn contains 25 (mask bad channels) but not 26 (get bad ch list based on current run number), then a reference run must be provided in skbadchrun. skoptn 26 cannot be used with MC data files. (see $SKOFL_ROOT/src/skrd/skoptn.F for all options)
 * LUN will only be respected if it is not already in use.
 Otherwise the next free LUN will be used.
 Assignments start from 10.
+* duplicate LUNs may be needed if invoking SKOFL/ATMPD functions that hard-code the LUN number, and have different hard-coded values.
 * skipPedestals will load the next entry for which `skread` or `skrawread` did not return 3 or 4 (not pedestal or runinfo entry).
 * Reading ROOT files can be sped up by only enabling branches you will use.
 To disable specific branches use:
 ```